jorgeortizfuentes/spanish_nlp/README.md

 Spanish NLP is the first low code Python library for Natural Language Processing in Spanish.
 It provides three main modules:

-* Preprocess: This module offers several text preprocessing options to clean and prepare texts for further analysis.
+* **Preprocess**: it offers several text preprocessing options to clean and prepare texts for further analysis.
-* Classify: The classify module allows users to quickly classify texts using different pre-trained models
+* **Classify**: it allows users to quickly classify texts using different pre-trained models
-* Augmentation: The augmentation module allows generate synthetic data.
+* **Augmentation**: it allows generate synthetic data.
 It is useful for increasing labeled data and improving results in classification model training.

 ## Installation